 This series is not only for young people.
 This is a great opportunity for parents to learn about the program and to discover that traineeships can lead to successful, meaningful, professional jobs – with great salaries and outstanding career prospects.

-Webinar 10 - Why a school-based traineeship was the best thing for me
+Webinar 10 - Discover how a school-based traineeship landed me my dream job

 Date: Wednesday 2nd June